Regions, subregions and boundaries

 Introduction

-- Design case: at least one design subregion
+Required | At least one | - Simulation case: No - Design case: at least one design subregion | No |

 Every case setup starts with uploading the geometry of your case.
 Usually, a case consists of multiple entities.
 As an example consider a simple water-cooled heat sink.
 This heat sink consists of an aluminum base in which cooling channels should be placed and a plastic top plate to seal the heat sink.
 A heat-generating component is applied at the surface of the aluminum plate.
 If you want to start a design run for this heat sink, you need to somehow indicate on the geometry the different materials, the fluid type, the location of the inlet and outlet, the location of the heat sources, and last but not least the domain in which cooling channels are allowed to be placed.
-That’s where the concept of regions, subregions, and boundaries comes into play.
+Thatβs where the concept of regions, subregions, and boundaries comes into play.

 You can upload the parts of your geometry as one of the three entity types: (1) region, (2) subregion, and (3) boundary.
 Each entity type is explained below.